-International Alert is delighted to invite you to the Peace Talks panel discussion, Taking peacebuilding out of the shadows, in London on Thursday 9 November 2017.
+International Alert is delighted to invite you to the Peace Talks panel discussion, Taking peacebuilding out of the shadows, in London on Thursday 9 November 2017 and live online.

 In an increasingly uncertain world, where more than 1 in 5 people’s lives are affected by conflict, the Global Peace Index estimates that only around $10 billion was spent on peacebuilding in 2016.

 This is about half a percent of the $1.72 trillion spent on the military in the same period and less than one percent of the $1.04 trillion of lost economic growth caused by war.

 Yet, every $1 invested in peacebuilding reduces the costs of conflict by $16, and there is increasing evidence that peacebuilding works, provided it is sustained and done at an appropriate scale.